devinkr/js-array-methods/readme.md

 #### You Do: `.forEach` ( 5 minutes / 0:50)

-In your `script.js`, create an array of programming languages you know of.
+In your `script.js`, create an array of programming languages you've heard of.
 Use `.forEach` to print the message `"${programmingLanguage} is a programming language!"`, replacing `${programmingLanguage}` with one of the languages in your array.